ClimateNeRF: Extreme Weather Synthesis in Neural Radiance Field: Method

-which accepts position $\bx$ and direction $\bd$ and predicts density $\sigma \in \bbR$ and color $\mathbf{c} \in \bbR^3$.
+NeRF builds a parametric scene representation that supports realistic rendering from multiple images of a scene obtained at known poses.
+The scene is represented by a field $(\sigma, \mathbf{c}) = F_{\theta}(\mathbf{x}, \mathbf{d})$, which accepts position $\bx$ and direction $\bd$ and predicts density $\sigma \in \bbR$ and color $\mathbf{c} \in \bbR^3$.
 This function is encoded in a multi-layer perceptron (MLP) with learnable parameters $\theta$.
-Rendering is by querying radiance along appropriate choices of ray, computed as a volume integral~\cite{kajiya1984ray}.
-This integral is estimated by drawing samples along the ray, evaluating the density and color at those samples, then accumulating values.
-The rendering process is differentiable, so that NeRF can be trained by minimizing the image reconstruction loss over training views through gradient descent: $\min_\theta \sum_{\br}\|C(\mathbf{r}) - C_{gt}(\mathbf{r})\|_2^2$.
+Rendering is done by querying radiance along appropriate choices of ray, computed as a volume integral~\cite{kajiya1984ray}.
+This integral is estimated by drawing samples along the ray, evaluating the density and color of those samples, then accumulating values.
+The rendering process is differentiable so that NeRF can be trained by minimizing the image reconstruction loss over training views through gradient descent: $\min_\theta \sum_{\br}\|C(\mathbf{r}) - C_{gt}(\mathbf{r})\|_2^2$.

-There are numerous variants of NeRF.
-We use instant-NGP~\cite{muller2022instant} to reconstruct the scene.
-This is an efficient NeRF alternative that explicitly stores multi-resolution features $\gamma$ for scene representation.
-During rendering, given an input point, a local feature $\gamma(\bx)$ is firstly queried through a spatial hashing function~\cite{teschner2003optimized} and is then sent to a shallow multi-layer perceptron (MLP) to compute the final density $\sigma$ and color $\bc$: $\sigma, \bc = F_\theta(\bx, \bd; \gamma(\bx))$.
-This explicit feature encoding and spatial partition are particularly suitable for ClimateNeRF because we can edit local features relatively easily.
+\paragraph{Repurposing NeRF for simulation:} Although there are numerous variants of NeRF, most are primarily focused on the task of novel-view synthesis~\cite{mildenhall2020nerf, barron2021mip, barron2022mip, muller2022instant, chen2022tensorf}.
+However, combining graphical simulation with these NeRF representations directly results in rendering artifacts, as shown in Fig.~\ref{fig:geometry_improvement}.
+These artifacts arise because the NeRF model cannot capture the scene's accurate and clean geometry, resulting in floaters, and cannot complete the 4D light field, resulting in holes.
+When physical simulation, such as adding flood and snow into the scene, is incorporated, the artifacts are particularly notable since human perception is more sensitive to these unnatural phenomena.

+A good NeRF model for simulation must meet three requirements: 1) accuracy and completeness of geometry, which allows the scene to interact with physical objects; 2) semantic awareness, which enables the interaction to reflect the scene's characteristics; and 3) coherence and completeness of the light field, which enables the use of NeRF for realistic lighting of the inserted physical entities.
+To this end, we systematically study multiple variants of techniques to improve NeRF.
+We use instant-NGP~\cite{muller2022instant} as our base representation to reconstruct the scene for its efficiency and flexibility.
+This NeRF alternative explicitly stores multi-resolution features for scene representation, making it suitable as we can edit local features easily.